joeberkovitz/qgis-nautical/index.md

 set of visual layers that can be independently turned on and off.
 These are shown in the Layers panel at lower left.

-When you first open the template project, layers for marine charts and a magnetic grid pertinent for Massachusetts are turned on.
+When you first open the template project, a layer for NOAA marine charts is turned on.
 Each layer has its own checkbox enabling it.
 Layers are also placed into a hierarchy of groups that can also be turned on and off.
 Try checking and unchecking the various boxes to see what the layers and groups contain.

 Layers included in the template project include: